 Today, you can see this list of companies by logging in to Leadfeeder, pushing it into your CRM, or by getting email alerts.

 Note: If you want to see who’s reading your content, try Leadfeeder free.
-Know who visited your site for the last month in minutes.
+Know what companies visited your site for the last month in minutes.

 But, in recent years, we’ve learned that simply emailing important leads wasn’t enough.